D (band): 2015–present: Wonderland Savior

 D's hiatus ended in mid 2015.
 On December 9, 2015, they released a new single "Master Key".
 This single continues the "Alice in Wonderland" theme that also ran through D's previous single "Happy Unbirthday", which was released in September.
 D held a tour also named "MASTER KEY" starting from November, they held the tour final at Akasaka Blitz (with the guests: Hello Kitty and My Melody) on December 11.

 On April 27, 2016, Asagi released a major debut solo single titled "Seventh Sense/屍の王者/アンプサイ".
-It features many well-known artists, including Hiro and Shuse of La'cryma Christi, Sakura of Zigzo, Hitoki of Kuroyume, Keiichi Miyako of Sophia, Ken Morioka of Soft Ballet, Sakito of Nightmare, Shinya of Dir En Grey, Shinya Yamada of Luna Sea, K-A-Z of Sads and many more.
+It features many well-known artists, including Hiro and Shuse of La'cryma Christi, Sakura of Zigzo, Hitoki of Kuroyume, Keiichi Miyako of Sophia, Ken Morioka of Soft Ballet, Sakito of Nightmare, Shinya of Dir En Grey, Shinya of Luna Sea, K-A-Z of Sads and many more.
 On October 26, D released their first album after their return from hiatus.
 They released their eighth album called Wonderland Savior.

+In 2023, the band teamed up with Moi dix Mois, Versailles and Matenrou Opera for the four-date Japanese Visual Metal tour between September 22 and October 2.
+The four bands collaborated on the song "Kyōsōkyoku ~Tanbinaru Kettō~", which was released as a single credited to the JVM Roses Blood Symphony.